-Loudoun County Public Schools has announced a COVID-19 related school closure beginning Thursday, March 12, 2020 through the end of the academic year.
+Loudoun County Public Schools has announced a 100% distance learning to begin the 2020-21 school year.
 Three options are available to employees experiencing child care issues as a result of the closing of Loudoun County Public Schools or their private daycare provider.
 These options include:

 Employees should consult with their department leadership to determine the mutually agreeable solution.
 In accordance with policy, telework requires approval of the department director.
 Please note, under existing County policy telework is not ordinarily authorized for the purposes of dependent care.
 However, the County Administrator has temporarily lifted this restriction as an emergency measure due to business necessity.